user-none/chipped8/README.md

 Multiple interpreters are supported.

-1. Cached
-2. Cached Lx
-3. Pure
+1. Pure: `pure`.
+A pure interpreter that uses a decode
+2. Cached: `cachedo`.
+A Build-Then-Execute interpreter that uses class objects for instruction caching
+3. Cached: `cachedolp`.
+A Build-Then-Execute interpreter that uses captured lambdas for instruction caching
+3. Cached: `cachedolh`.
+An Execute-While-Building instruction that uses captured lambdas for instruction caching

+The different interpreters are provided mainly to understand and test the differences between various interpreter designs.
+None is better then another with chip-8 due to how few cycles take place when executing instructions.
+Performance difference is overall negligible for all practical use.

-The cached interpreter is the default but the other interpreters can be chosen as a command line option or via the Interpreter menu in the GUI.
+The pure interpreter is the default but the other interpreters can be chosen as a command line option or via the Interpreter menu in the GUI.

-All three have roughly the same performance.
-With a few special cases:
-* Cached Lx is often slower than Cached but the difference is nanoseconds
-* Cached and Cached Lx are about 25% slower then pure with heavily self modifying ROMs
+There are a few special cases where a given design provides better performance than others:

+* `cachedolh` is faster when dealing with self modifying code than `cachedo` and `cachedlp` The Build-Then-Execute model is wasteful because blocks of instructions will be built and not fully executed due to self modification needing to reset the cache.
+Heavily self modifying code can have many instances where a multiple instructions are built into a block only to have a few run.
+* The `pure` CPU in theory should be slower than the caching ones.
+However, it is the fastest in all situations.

 The different interpreters are available mainly as an exercise in understanding different designs.
 The execution of a ROM is identical across all of them.